TheoBrigitte/kimsufi-notifier/README.md

 In order to receive notifications the appropriate environment variables must be set:

-- `OPSGENIE_API_KEY`: required to use OpsGenie as notification service, see [OpsGenie API key](https://support.atlassian.com/opsgenie/docs/api-key-management/) or [OpsGenie integration](https://support.atlassian.com/opsgenie/docs/create-a-default-api-integration/)
+- `OPSGENIE_API_KEY`: required to use OpsGenie notifications, see [OpsGenie API key](https://support.atlassian.com/opsgenie/docs/api-key-management/) or [OpsGenie integration](https://support.atlassian.com/opsgenie/docs/create-a-default-api-integration/)
-- `TELEGRAM_CHAT_ID`: required to use Telegram as notification service, see [Telegram bot creation guide](https://core.telegram.org/bots/features#creating-a-new-bot) or [this Gist](https://gist.github.com/nafiesl/4ad622f344cd1dc3bb1ecbe468ff9f8a#file-how_to_get_telegram_chat_id-md)
+- `TELEGRAM_CHAT_ID`: required to use Telegram notifications, see [Telegram bot creation guide](https://core.telegram.org/bots/features#creating-a-new-bot) or [this Gist](https://gist.github.com/nafiesl/4ad622f344cd1dc3bb1ecbe468ff9f8a#file-how_to_get_telegram_chat_id-md)
-- `TELEGRAM_BOT_TOKEN`: required to use Telegram as notification service
+- `TELEGRAM_BOT_TOKEN`: required to use Telegram as notifications

 It is recommended to set those values in the config file, see [config.env.example](config.env.exampl).